ifnspaml/bibliography/README.md

   keywords      = {Keyword1; Keyword2; ...},
 }
 ```
-*Headline Capitalization: Capitalize words with four or more letters.*

 ## Abbreviations for commonly used conferences
 | Conference                                                   | booktitle in bibtex  |